Are bidets good for hygiene?

 How commonplace is the use of bidets?

 In some parts of the world, bidet use is significant, with a late 2010s study indicating bidets are present in 97% of Italian households.
-In Japan, as of 2015, more than 75% of homes had a toilet-bidet or washlet.
+In Japan, as of 2015, more than 75% of homes had a toilet-bidet or Washler.
 However, in the United Kingdom, the proportion of bidets in homes is around 5%.

 Traditionally, bidet use has been prominent in countries with a strong religious focus, with predominantly Catholic or Islamic countries being more likely to utilise bidets.
-There are always exceptions, such as in Japan, and there are examples of Orthodox and Protestant nations favouring bidets.

 In the UK, it is also important to remember the quality of plumbing in homes has only significantly improved in the past 50 years.
 Baths and showers weren’t too commonplace on this island until the 1970s and 1990s, respectively, so it isn’t surprising that bidet use lags here.